Akshat-Agarwal-eng/Car-Orientation-Analysis-Tool/README.md

-🚗 Car Orientation Analysis Tool
+🚗 Car Orientation Analysis Tool@PDAI

 This project is a Python-based computer vision tool designed to analyze images of cars to detect them and determine their orientation (front or rear).
 It processes a list of image URLs, downloads each image, and runs a multi-stage analysis pipeline.